How Often Does Google Earth and Google Maps Update Satellite Images?

 How often does Google Maps take a picture of my house?

-How do you know the exact date and time of the last Google Maps update?
+How do you know the exact date of the last Google Maps update?

 Why are some maps not updated frequently in Google Maps?